S.Africas Ramaphosa Sworn In For Second Full Term As President - UrduPoint

 S.Africa's Ramaphosa Sworn In For Second Full Term As President

-Pretoria, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2024) South Africa's Cyril Ramaphosa hailed "the beginning of a new era" on Wednesday as he was sworn in for a second full term as president after his weakened African National Congress (ANC) struck a hard-won government coalition deal to remain in power.
+Pretoria, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2024) South African President Cyril Ramaphosa hailed "the beginning of a new era" on Wednesday as he was sworn in for a second full term after his weakened African National Congress (ANC) struck a hard-won government coalition deal to remain in power.

 Lawmakers voted overwhelmingly to re-elect the 71-year-old last week after a May 29 general election produced no outright winner for the first time in three decades.

-"The voters of South Africa did not give any single party the full mandate to govern our country alone," he added, speaking before lawmakers, foreign dignitaries, religious and traditional leaders and cheering supporters.
+Speaking before lawmakers, foreign dignitaries, religious and traditional leaders and cheering supporters, Ramaphosa said voters did not give any party a full mandate to govern alone.

-"They have directed us to work together to address their plight and realise their aspirations.
+"They have directed us to work together to address their plight and realise their aspirations," he said.

 Numerous heads of state, including Nigerian President Bola Ahmed Tinubu, Angola's Joao Lourenco, Congo Brazzaville's Denis Sassou Nguesso and Eswatini's absolute leader King Mswati III attended the inauguration.